awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 Tumbling windows are distinct time windows that open and close at regular intervals\.
 By default, Lambda invocations are stateless—you cannot use them for processing data across multiple continuous invocations without an external database\.
 However, with tumbling windows, you can maintain your state across invocations\.
 This state contains the aggregate result of the messages previously processed for the current window\.
 Your state can be a maximum of 1 MB per shard\.
 If it exceeds that size, Lambda terminates the window early\.

-Each record of a stream belongs to a specific window\.
-A record is processed only once, when Lambda processes the window that the record belongs to\.
-In each window, you can perform calculations, such as a sum or average, at the [partition key](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html#partition-key) level within a shard\.
+Each record in a stream belongs to a specific window\.
+Lambda will process each record at least once, but doesn't guarantee that each record will be processed only once\.
+In rare cases, such as error handling, some records might be processed more than once\.
+Records are always processed in order the first time\.
+If records are processed more than once, they might be processed out of order\.

 ### Aggregation and processing<a name="streams-tumbling-processing"></a>